Exchizz/kube-learning/README.md

 Ideas:
  - Show when sigterm/sigkill is received
- - [ x ] Command for disabling debugging (it's noisy)
+ - [x] Command for disabling debugging (it's noisy)
- - [ x ] Command for printing the status of all probes
+ - [x] Command for printing the status of all probes
- - [ x ] Show current pod name and node name in "prompt" (for debugging when running multiple instances of kube-learning)
+ - [x] Show current pod name and node name in "prompt" (for debugging when running multiple instances of kube-learning)